 #5: Singular and Plural Noun Videos

 Sometimes I get the feeling that my students are tired of hearing me talk!
 Is that the case for you?
 Yes?
-Well then you might consider using some videos in your class instead of lecturing all the time.
+Well, then you might consider using some videos in your class instead of lecturing all the time.
 In this case, there are a ton of excellent videos to teach singular plural nouns.
-Here’s just one example:
+Have a look on YouTube for so many good ones to choose from.

 #6: Proof-Reading and Editing